Why Landlord-Friendly States Matter

 Strong Job Market

-For more information on Arizona’s landlord laws, visit Az.gov.
+For more information about landlord laws in Arizona, visit Az.gov.

 3. Florida

-If a tenant violates their lease agreement, Florida allows landlords to begin the eviction process immediately.
+If a tenant breaks their lease agreement, landlords in Florida can begin the eviction process immediately.

 Florida’s property tax rates are relatively low.